nataraj2/AirfoilOptimization/README.md

 # Using DCGANs for airfoil shape optimization

 This repository contains the Python scripts required for the machine learning based shape optimization for two-dimensional airfoils using Deep Convolutional Generative Adversarial Networks (DCGAN) to optmize the coefficient of lift.
+Note that this required high-resolution training data from Computational Fluid Dynamics simulations of airfoils at high-speed flows.
 The training data consisted to steady-state flow fields for a Mach 0.65 flow over 900 NACA 4-digit airfoils which have polynomial representations for the shape.
 Two different
 neural networks are trained